helleroy/beanstalk-workshop/README.md

 ## Step 2.
 Change app and deploy
 ### 2.1 Procfile
-[TODO: Explain the Procfile, make a change]
+[TODO: Explain the Procfile, make a change, See also step 4 – could be merged?]

 ### 2.2 Buildfile
 [TODO: Explain the Buildfile, make a change]